Translatability and Cultural Suitability Workshops for Test Authors

 Steve Dept, cApStAn CEO

-Experienced psychometricians and test authors who writes good questions can be monolingual.
+It may take a psychologist or a subject matter expert to be a test author and develop good questions, but nothing speaks against that person being monolingual, right?
 It doesn’t prevent them from doing a sterling job.
-As a matter of fact, Anglo-Saxon items writing practices have dominated the assessment universe for about half a century now, and psychologists who master only English are by no means an extinct species.
-Likewise, translators are by definition at least bilingual, but do not blush when it appears that they have only limited knowledge of the psychometric properties of a test.
+Anglo-Saxon items writing practices have dominated the assessment universe for over half a century, and psychologists who master only English are by no means an extinct species.
+Likewise, while translators are by definition at least bilingual, they do not need to be ashamed of their limited knowledge of the psychometric properties of a test, for example.

-When my career as a linguist drove me to adapt test questions, in the mid-nineties, my office was on the university campus, so I attended a psychology course and discovered the existence of psychometrics.
-I learnt that test authors crafted their test questions carefully, selected distracting information, and that they made selective use of intentional repetitions, literal and synonymous matches.
+When, as a linguist, I was asked to translate and adapt test questions, in the mid-nineties, my office was on the university campus, so I attended psychology courses and discovered the existence of psychometrics.
+I learnt that test authors crafted their test questions carefully, produced distracting information, and that they made selective use of intentional repetitions, literal and synonymous matches.
 This newly acquired knowledge helped me get my focus right when translating or adapting test or questionnaire materials.

-Twenty-five years (and many international large scales assessments) later, I decided to try to return the favour: why not give test authors the opportunity to learn about the challenges that linguists face when they translate a test into their language.
-This awareness would help test authors get their focus right when writing test items earmarked for translation into other languages (and adapted for other markets).
-The first translatability workshops for test authors date back to 2007 and, judging by the reactions of item developers, we knew we were onto something.
+Twenty-five years (and many international large scales assessments) later, I try to return the favour: test authors are eager to learn about the challenges that linguists face when translating a test into their language.
+This awareness helps test authors get their focus right when writing test items earmarked for translation and adaptation.
+The first translatability workshops for test authors date back to 2007 and, judging by the reactions of item developers at the time, we knew we were onto something.
+We soon became aware that it would be helpful to bundle the notion of cultural suitability with translatability: meaning shifts are driven by language, while perception shifts are driven by culture.

 So, what are Translatability workshops?